November 25, 2020

 By outlining COVID-19 safety precautions and location requirements, you can pre-prepare your potential hires and give them the chance to weigh up their expectations of your job role.
 Including an explicit diversity statement, for example, will attract a more diverse talent pool and aid your business in championing its inclusion efforts.

-While we don’t know what 2021 will bring, we really hope these three tips will help you create better, more up-to-date job descriptions.
+We really hope these three tips will help you create better, more up-to-date job descriptions.